La Barrière de Clichy

-The Barrière de Clichy.
-Defence of Paris, 30 March 1814 is an oil-on-canvas painting by Horace Vernet from 1820.
+The Clichy Barrier.
+Defence of Paris, 30 March 1814 is an 1820 oil-on-canvas painting by Horace Vernet.
 It shows a battle against Russian cossacks at the barrière de Clichy (part of the Battle of Paris), highlighting the soldiers present but not engaged in fighting.
 Vernet's participation in this battle marked his only experience in active combat, which influenced his choice of subject matter for the remainder of his career.

 The painting was commissioned by the goldsmith Jean-Baptiste-Claude Odiot, who, like Vernet, fought in the battle under Bon-Adrien Jeannot de Moncey.
 Odiot gave the work to the Chambre des Pairs in 1835.
 It was transferred to the musée du Luxembourg two years later, then to its current owner, the Louvre, in 1874.

 Context

 Vernet fought in the defense of Paris as a member of the National Guard in 1814.
 His participation in this battle resulted in him being inducted into the Legion of Honor during the Hundred Days.
 After his brief time in the National Guard, Vernet's paintings began to focus primarily on military events and battles.
 Some of his works following this theme include Bataille de Somo-Sierra (1816), Bataille de Jemmapes (1821), and this painting, La Barrière de Clichy.